-A new Bureau of the UN Environment Assembly was elected, with Mr. Ola Elvestuen, Minister of Climate and Environment of Norway, as President.
+A new Bureau of the UN Environment Assembly elected, with by Mr. Ola Elvestuen, Minister of Climate and Environment of Norway, as President.
 The other bureau members represent Costa Rica, Serbia, France, Bahrain, Suriname, Indonesia, Estonia, Burkina Faso and South Africa.
-A more detailed overview of the new bureau members is available here.
+A more detailed overview of the new bureau members is available here-en/bureau/ and South Africa.
+A more detailed overview of the new bureau members is available here-en/bureau/ and South Africa.
+A more detailed overview of the new bureau members is available here-en/bureau/ and South Africa.
+A more detailed overview of the new bureau members is available here-en/bureau/ and South Africa.
+A more detailed overview of the new bureau members is available here-en/bureau/ and South Africa.